You will have three individual assignments, six seminar submissions, and one group project:

 The instructions and questions are available here.

 You will submit short “deliverables” to demonstrate your participation for every seminar.
-These deliverables give practical experience applying the knowledge that will be helpful on the homework assignment, final project, and (hopefully) your future research.
-Each of Seminar session is weighted equally, but the lowest score will be dropped (so that the 10 seminars with highest score will each count for 2% of the final grade).
+These deliverables give practical experience applying the knowledge that will be helpful on homework, the project, and your future research.
+Each Seminar session is weighted equally, but the lowest score will be dropped (so that the 10 seminars with highest score will each count for 3% of the final grade).
 Seminar deliverables are due on the Friday following the TA-led session for that seminar.
 See the Seminars page for the submission materials and schedule.

-Each student will review and provide a 500-700 word critique a paper that will be posted on Canvas.
+Each student will review and provide a written critique (max 1000 words) of a paper that will be posted on Canvas.

 Please see critique rubric for detailed instructions on this task.